-At this time of year, there are loads of holiday preparation articles about how brick and mortar retailers can have a profitable holiday shopping season.
+At this time of year, there are loads of holiday preparation articles about how brick-and-mortar retailers can have a profitable holiday shopping season.
 I've seen everything from slashing prices with flash sales - no thank you, to buying new technology - not during the holidays, to maximizing employee efficiencies which sounds like you expect your employees to do more with less and which translates into I quit and high turnover in my book.

-You need more well-trained employees if you want to limit markdowns, increase conversions, delight your loyal customers with a warm and inviting shopping experience that ultimately gets them to spend more in your store.
+You need more well-trained employees if you want to limit markdowns, increase conversions, and delight your loyal customers with a warm and inviting shopping experience that ultimately gets them to spend more in your store.

-But it's easy to lose track of what specifically you can you do now to get ready for a great holiday season and increase your sales by getting the maximum amount of inventory sold in the last six weeks of the year.
+But it's easy to lose track of what specifically you can do now to get ready for a great holiday season and increase your sales by getting the maximum amount of inventory sold in the last six weeks of the year.

-While marketing campaigns will emphasize how you can help your shoppers celebrate the holidays, marketing or social media aren't the main area to consider.
+While marketing campaigns will emphasize how you can help your shoppers celebrate the holidays, marketing or social media aren't the main areas to consider.
 Having done business makeovers for hundreds of retail businesses, it's a good idea to start to look at your store from the customer viewpoint:

 What gets in their way?